gingasan/lemon/README.md

 **Trained weights**

 In our paper, we train BERT for 30,000 steps, with the learning rate in 5e- 5 and batch size 8192.
 We share our trained model weights to facilitate future research.
-We welcome researchers to develop better ones based on models.
+We welcome researchers to develop better ones based on our models.

 [BERT-MFT]()